Law of the Republic of Ireland

-The law of Ireland consists of constitutional, statute, and common law.
+The law of Ireland consists of constitutional, statutory, and common law.
 The highest law in the State is the Constitution of Ireland, from which all other law derives its authority.
 The Republic has a common-law legal system with a written constitution that provides for a parliamentary democracy based on the British parliamentary system, albeit with a popularly elected president, a separation of powers, a developed system of constitutional rights and judicial review of primary legislation.

 History of Irish law

-The sources of Irish law reflect Irish history and the various parliaments whose law affected the country down through the ages.
+The sources of law in both the Republic of Ireland and Northern Ireland reflect Irish history and the various parliaments whose law affected the island of Ireland down through the ages.

 The Brehon Laws

-The Brehon Laws were a relatively sophisticated early Irish legal system, the practice of which was only finally wiped out during the Cromwellian conquest of Ireland.
+The Brehon Laws were a relatively sophisticated early Irish legal system, the practice of which was only finally wiped out during the Cromwellian conquest of Ireland (ending in 1653).
 The Brehon laws were a civil legal system only – there was no criminal law.
 Acts that would today be considered criminal were then dealt with in a similar manner to tort law today.
 A perpetrator would have to compensate the victim, rather than having a punishment, such as imprisonment, imposed upon him or her.

+Parliament of Ireland

+The Parliament of Ireland made laws for the Lordship of Ireland and Kingdom of Ireland from 1297 until the end of 1800.

+Parliament of the United Kingdom

+After the kingdoms of Ireland and Great Britain were united in 1800, the Parliament of the United Kingdom made laws for Ireland.
+This continued in the south until 1922.

 The first and second Dáil

-The first and second Dáil sat in opposition to British rule in Ireland.
+The first (1919-21) and second Dáil (1921-22) sat in opposition to British rule in Ireland.
 The laws passed by the first and second Dáil had no official legal effect.